 Did you know that October is National Physical Therapy Month?
-In honor of this time, Petersen Physical Therapy is offering free fall risk assessments for the entire month of October, in order to give back to the community.
-That’s it, no strings attached!
-If you are wondering whether you are at risk for falling, please call anyone of our four locations.
+If you are wondering whether you are at risk for falling, please call anyone of our five locations.
 We will assess your risk level and provide you with some exercises and lifestyle suggestions to improve your balance/coordination, and decrease your risk of falling.

 This will be the first in a 4 post series about fall risks, and some of the solutions you can employ to reduce the risk of falling.
 The articles will be posted on Mondays during the month of October.
 Watch this space.